MiguelRocha2001/ISEL-DAW-Battleships-Game/docs/Backend.md

 ### ShipType

-Enum that represents a Type of ship, wich can be:
+Enum that represents a Type of ship, which can be:

 * Carrier